Youth Mental Health Court Worker Program

 The Youth Mental Health Court Worker provides consultation to the Crown Attorney, develops service care plans, works directly with the individual and links them to community-based mental health and addiction services.

-Where the Crown believes the youth is experiencing a mental health issues and would benefit from community-based services, the Crown may withdraw the charges after the youth completes the mental health diversion program, which addresses their needs and increases access to community treatment and support.
+Where the Crown believes the youth is experiencing a mental health issue and would benefit from community-based services, the Crown may withdraw the charges after the youth completes the mental health diversion program, which addresses their needs and increases access to community treatment and support.

 Referrals for youth mental health diversion can come from anyone in the community including the youth, family, police, Crown Attorney, defense and duty counsel, and community agencies.
 All referrals will be received by a FIREFLY Youth Mental Health Court Worker.